Weinberg operator contribution to the nucleon electric dipole moment in the quark model: Result

 \section{Result}

 From our quark model calculation, we obtain the following result:

 where the range of the values indicates the uncertainty related to the choice of the interactions of the quark model (see Sec. \ref{sec:quarkmodel}).
 The values are significantly smaller than the QCD sum rules outputs (\ref{eq:weinbergop_gpinn}) \cite{Demir:2002gg,Haisch:2019bml}.
-As mentioned in the introduction, our result corresponds to the irreducible contribution of Fig. \ref{fig:nucleon_EDM_Weinberg_operator} (c), and it is consistent with the dominance of the long-distance effect [Fig. \ref{fig:nucleon_EDM_Weinberg_operator} (a) and (b)] at the hadron level.
+As mentioned in the introduction, our result corresponds to the irreducible contribution of Fig. \ref{fig:nucleon_EDM_Weinberg_operator} (c), and it is consistent with the dominance of the EDM induced by the ``$\gamma_5$-rotated'' anomalous magnetic moment [Figs. \ref{fig:nucleon_EDM_Weinberg_operator} (a) and (b)] at the hadron level.
 We note that the heavy quark approximation that we used in deriving Eq. (\ref{eq:amplitude3}) is not very accurate because the gluon mass is not too far from the constituent quark mass.
-However, even with uncertainties of a hundred percent, the correction we calculated will not significantly affect the dominant contribution from the long-distance effect, in particular in light of the sizable uncertainty on the latter.
+However, even with uncertainties of 100\%, the correction we calculated will not significantly affect the dominant contribution from the $\gamma_5$-rotated effect, in particular in light of the sizable uncertainty on the latter.
 Keeping the uncertainty in mind, the total contribution to the nucleon EDM is

 The theoretical uncertainty can be estimated by adding in quadrature the absolute values of our result (\ref{eq:weinbergop_result}) and the error bar 50\% for the $\gamma_5$-rotated contribution obtained in Ref. \cite{Haisch:2019bml}.
 This amounts to about 60\% for both the neutron and the proton.